These release notes describe the initial release of Payment Services and include:

 March 31, 2022

-General availability release—Payment Services is now compatible with Adobe Commerce and Magento Open Source versions 2.4.0 to 2.4.4.
+General availability release—Payment Services is now supported by Adobe Commerce and Magento Open Source versions 2.4.0 to 2.4.4.

 Payment Services supports Canadian dollars (CAD) for credit cards and PayPal transactions.